ManishKumarPatel13/Youtube-downloader/replit.md

 ## Overview

 This is a Flask-based YouTube downloader application that allows users to search for YouTube videos and download them in various formats and qualities.
-The application features a web interface with real-time progress updates using WebSocket connections and stores download history in a database.
+The application features a modern web interface with real-time progress updates via polling and stores download history in a database.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (2025-07-19)

+✓ Fixed SocketIO compatibility issues with Gunicorn by switching to polling-based progress updates ✓ Enhanced video format extraction to provide up to 10 video quality options (144p to 4K) ✓ Expanded audio format options to 5 different bitrate choices (57kbps to 129kbps) ✓ Fixed application context issues in background download threads ✓ Improved YouTube search functionality to work reliably without timeouts

 ## System Architecture